 My master’s degree at the University of Sheffield, UK (supervisor: Gavin Thomas) investigated the macroevolutionary consequences of parity mode in squamate reptiles.
 Employing Bayesian and frequentest methodologies, I jointly modeled the diversification of species and traits across the squamate phylogeny to infer how present day biodiversity has arisen over time.

-I have advised several undergraduate research project, investigating reproductive ecology of the Florida bog frog, life-history strategies in plethodontid salamanders, and growth and ontogeny in reticulated flatwoods salamanders.
+I have advised several undergraduate research projects, investigating reproductive ecology of the Florida bog frog, life-history strategies in plethodontid salamanders, and growth and ontogeny in reticulated flatwoods salamanders.